 - aren’t taking part in Disability Employment Services, Australian Disability Enterprises or jobactive stream C servicing

-You won’t need to take part if you live in a remote area serviced by the Community Development Programme.
-Read more about the Community Development Programme on the Department of the Prime Minister and Cabinet website.
+You won’t need to take part if you live in a remote area serviced by the Community Development Program.
+Read more about the Community Development Program on the Department of the Prime Minister and Cabinet website.

 We’ll let you know if you have to take part and we’ll connect you with a local ParentsNext provider.